Excellency-Intergalactic/excellency-intergalactic.github.io/README.md

-# terms-and-policy
+# Terms of Service and Privacy Policy

-Terms of service and privacy policy for all Apps
+Terms of service and privacy policy for *all* Apps and Software